It can take time to get a severe asthma diagnosis

-- be asked to keep a symptom diary so you can see what effect each medicine has on your asthma
+- Be asked to keep a symptom diary so you can see what effect each medicine has on your asthma

-- need a few follow-up appointments at the specialist asthma clinic to see how the treatments are working
+- Need a few follow-up appointments at the specialist asthma clinic to see how the treatments are working

-- find getting used to life with severe asthma a challenge.
+- Find getting used to life with severe asthma a challenge.
 People with severe asthma tell us they sometimes find it difficult to explain severe asthma to other people or to work or manage their finances, for instance.

-- experience a wide range of feelings.
+- Experience a wide range of feelings.
 You can find lots of support and tips about dealing with a diagnosis of severe asthma here.

-And don’t forget you can call our friendly asthma nurses on 0300 222 5800 (9am-5pm; Mon – Fri) to ask any questions you have about your new diagnosis.
+And don’t forget you can call our friendly asthma nurses on 0300 222 5800 or message them via WhatsApp on 07378 606 728 (Monday-Friday, 9am-5pm) to ask any questions you have about your new diagnosis.

-Last updated October 2017
+Last updated June 2019

-Next review due October 2019
+Next review due June 2022